timothyakintayo/nyc-elevator-etl/README.md

-# NYC Elevator ETL Pipeline and Complaint Analysis
+# NYC Elevator ELT Pipeline and Complaint Analysis

 This project analyzes elevator complaints across New York City using the official NYC Open Data API.
-It includes a fully reproducible ETL pipeline, data cleaning, and geospatial analytics.
+It includes a fully reproducible ELT pipeline, data cleaning, and geospatial analytics.

 # Business Problem
 ## Business Context